-Could Marijuana Be A Treatment?
+Could Marijuana Be A Solution?

 Possibly.
 “Researchers from the University of Lethbridge said a study in April showed at least 13 cannabis plants were high in CBD that appeared to affect the ACE2 pathways that the bug uses to access the body,” according to the New York Post.